 Attrition is the biggest challenge to the IT industry.
-The attrition levels in the industry are alarming not only to HR professionals and project managers, but also to management experts and academicians.
-In fact IT’s attrition levels have prompted professionals to research allied areas like work-culture and job-satisfaction.
+The attrition levels in the industry are alarming not only to HR professionals and project managers but also to management experts and academicians.
+In fact, IT’s attrition levels have prompted professionals to research allied areas like work culture and job satisfaction.
 The financial losses to companies due to attrition are very high.

-The attrition levels of IT professionals negatively impacts project deadlines and customer satisfaction levels.
+The attrition levels of IT professionals negatively impact project deadlines and customer satisfaction levels.
 Increasing the salaries of IT professionals and introducing better welfare measures have not been always successful.
 Even after the salary is matched to industry standards, competitors are ready to poach them for an extra price.
 There seems to be no end to this vicious circle.

 Another engagement model that is worth exploring is the co-sourcing mode of engagement.
 In this engagement model, the IT supplier provides resources and manages them.
 There is a single point of accountability.
 There is no loss of business control and these employees are directly accountable to the IT supplier.
-Since these employees work with the in-house team, they can help to build and bench mark the best practices, in the course of the project.
+Since these employees work with the in-house team, they can help to build and benchmark the best practices, in the course of the project.
 The IT supplier also deputes excess resources during the peaks of demand and rolls them back, when not required.
 Does co-sourcing sound to be the perfect model to combat attrition?
 Make your choice, now.